-This person continues to send cruel messages, and causes great pain.
+This person continues to send cruel messages and cause great pain.
 I was always the optimist, the child that found the best in everything, the one that believe for the best, and now I feel broken.
 I need to know how to be a great woman of God.
 I know what NOT to do, but I am not sure how to fill in the gaps.
 I would love prayers of comfort, of continual conformation that God is with me, and that he loves me.

 Your friend, Anon

 It’s hard when others have families that seem perfect, and yet yours is not.
 But I want to applaud that you are choosing to keep your family, your children, safe within healthy boundaries.
 It’s something that I determined a long time ago, that my family would be safe, there would be laughter, and that regardless of whether anyone else changes in my extended family, I would change.
 I see that in you — that you are drawing a line in the sand that says “it ends here”.